What You Need To Know

 - Travelers experiencing any flu-like symptoms and or fever will be denied boarding by the airline and the EHAS.

-- A rt-PCR test for the SARS-COV-2 virus obtained from a naso-pharyngeal swab performed within 120 hours prior to departure to St Maarten (or last leg in case of connecting flights) is required for all travelers traveling from a country that is categorized as medium or high risk.
-Other tests such as antibody tests and tests performed outside of the 120 hour window will not be accepted.
+- A rt-PCR test for the SARS-COV-2 virus obtained from a naso-pharyngeal swab performed within 72 hours prior to departure to St Maarten (or last leg in case of connecting flights) is required for all travelers traveling from a country that is categorized as high risk.
+Antibody tests and tests performed outside of the 72 hours period will not be accepted.
+Results from home COVID-19 collection test kits will also not be accepted.
+For travelers from the USA, US Territories and Canada, the time frame remains 120 hours prior to departure.
+This will email in effect as long as the national health authorities of the USA and Canada do not require differently for their traveling citizens.

 - Travelers residing in and traveling from a low-risk country are exempted from the mandatory rt-PCR or antigen test.